Troubleshooting EWS connectivity (Office 365)

 The request failed.
 The remote server returned an error: (401) Unauthorized.

-There are two known reasons why this error may occur:
+There are three known reasons why this error may occur:

 - the CodeTwo migration application registered with your Azure AD tenant is missing the full_access_as_app permission (find out how to assign it here),